Skip to Content

 The Marriott Ocean Club has the best option for families with full kitchens, separate rooms, and amazing views of the ocean.
 You will have access to the large swimming pool down below as well as premium access to stake your spot on the beach for paddle boarding, surfing, snorkeling, and swimming.

-Other activities for families in west Maui are taking a tram tour of pineapple plantations with Maui Tropical Plantation, experiencing Maui’s ziplines, driving ATVs up the mountains, attending a luau, and buying some Hawaiian cookies at Front Street in Lahaina.
+Other activities for families in west Maui are taking a tram tour of pineapple plantations with Maui Tropical Plantation, experiencing Maui’s ziplines, driving ATVs up the mountains, and attending a luau.

 cultural Hawaiian show